ga-wdi-boston/js-basics-1-assessment/README.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+c = 7
+The assignment (=) operator evaluates from right to left and assigns whatever is on the right side of the equal sign to what is on the left.
+The addition (+) operator adds numeric values and concatenates strings.

 ## Question 3